Guide collection

 Why this page stays cautious

-NCCIH and NIH MedlinePlus frame TCM Body Types and Constitution Tendencies as a vocabulary and navigation article: define the term, show where it appears in the guide, compare it with nearby pages, and keep safety limits visible.
-The page answers choose a body type page without treating one symptom as a diagnosis. with concrete examples such as nine constitution tendencies, mixed patterns, and related tendencies, while avoiding the stronger claim that a traditional term explains a reader's body, symptoms, food needs, product safety, or care timing.
+NCCIH and NIH MedlinePlus frame TCM Body Types - Nine Constitution Tendencies Compared as a vocabulary and navigation article: define the term, show where it appears in the guide, compare it with nearby pages, and keep safety limits visible.
+The page answers compare the nine body type pages by tendency, common overlap, food-language caution, and stop point. with concrete examples such as nine constitution tendencies, mixed patterns, and related tendencies, while avoiding the stronger claim that a traditional term explains a reader's body, symptoms, food needs, product safety, or care timing.

 Where the page stops

 The tension is that concept and reader-path pages can feel harmless, yet they often sit next to body-type, food, tea, herb, and symptom language.
-This page resolves that tension by keeping TCM Body Types and Constitution Tendencies as a navigation and vocabulary tool, then pointing to Balanced, Qi Deficiency, and Yang Deficiency when the reader needs comparison or a safer stop.
+This page resolves that tension by keeping TCM Body Types - Nine Constitution Tendencies Compared as a navigation and vocabulary tool, then pointing to Balanced, Qi Deficiency, and Yang Deficiency when the reader needs comparison or a safer stop.

 How to use this page

-TCM Body Types and Constitution Tendencies is organized around one concrete reading problem rather than a broad explainer.
-It uses "TCM Body Types and Constitution Tendencies connects a specific reader task to a bounded reading purpose: choose a body type page without treating one symptom as a diagnosis." as the narrow claim it can support, keeps "TCM Body Types and Constitution Tendencies stays focused on a specific reader need: a nine-type directory with mixed-pattern language and safety-first summaries." nearby as a limit, and connects the reader to Balanced and Qi Deficiency when the topic overlaps another page.
+TCM Body Types - Nine Constitution Tendencies Compared is organized around one concrete reading problem rather than a broad explainer.
+It uses "TCM Body Types - Nine Constitution Tendencies Compared connects a specific reader task to a bounded reading purpose: compare the nine body type pages by tendency, common overlap, food-language caution, and stop point." as the narrow claim it can support, keeps "TCM Body Types - Nine Constitution Tendencies Compared stays focused on a specific reader need: a nine-type comparison directory with named overlaps, food-culture boundaries, and safety-first summaries." nearby as a limit, and connects the reader to Balanced and Qi Deficiency when the topic overlaps another page.
 The article reduces confusion without making the reader more certain than the references allow.

 References explain terms, caution points, and reading order; they do not make a personal conclusion stronger.